Rishthegreat/Notes/School/Roaring 20s.md

 		- Jazz became very popular and had some controversy because it had African-American background
 	- America becomes more connected with this culture and the technology
 	- Charles Lindbergh became the most famous man in the US during this time beccause he flew across the Atlantic to Paris
 		- Planes were new technology and were mostly used for mail and military
+- Literature also gains a lot of footing around the world such as F. Scott Fitzgerald (The Great Gatsby) and T.S.
+Eliot (The Waste Land)

 #### Prohibition
 - Prohibition is sometimes called the noble experiment